josephmancuso/Mira/readme.md

 ```shell
 $ php cli.php --install taloncode/mustache
 ```
+This will install an app from GitHub into your project

-Then add mustache to the main config file inside a templates array like so:
+Then add mustache to the main config file inside a templates array so the routes are added to your main routes file like so:

-(inside config/config.php)
+(inside `config/config.php`).

 ```php
 return [